-The Action menu command Convert Patch List from Band-in-a-Box or Cakewalk will let you convert a Band-in-a-Box .PAT file or a Cakewalk .INS file to a RealBand .INI file.
+This command will let you convert a Band-in-a-Box .PAT file or a Cakewalk .INS file to a RealBand .INI file.

 Select the location of the patch list you want to convert in the Open dialog.

 Then a file Save As dialog will pop up, with a default .INI file name based on the name of the source patch file.